 PIN my Cacao Nib Truffles to make later

-What Can I Cook With Cacao Nibs?
+What can I cook with cacao nibs?
 And just what is the deal with Cacao Nibs?
 When I first heard about raw chocolate, years before converting to a plant-based diet, I was concerned that I wouldn’t be able to source any of the above raw chocolate ingredients anywhere.
 Back in those early experimental days, you had to purchase things online.
 No popping to Tesco or Sainsburys for your Maca Powder or Cacao Nibs back then.
 How things have changed.

 Nowadays, whole foods have become the norm, and I don’t have to order unusual ingredients online and wait for them to arrive (generally).
 That is the beauty of the plant-based food movement: so much is now available to us that there is really no excuse for not giving it a try.

 I admit, being a major chocolate fan, that I was incredibly excited to try cacao nibs.
 I had heard interesting things about their health properties but more importantly (to me anyway), their taste!
 Little did I know that raw chocolate and only the purest, unrefined chocolate would become an integral part of the vegan baker’s repertoire!
-But, what can I cook with Cacao Nibs?

-I love to deeply inhale the rich, earthy smell of cacao nibs, more redolent of purest cocoa powder than chocolate bars.
+I love to deeply inhale the rich, earthy smell of raw cacao nibs, more redolent of purest cocoa powder than chocolate bars.

 Facts About Cacao Nibs

-- Taste wise they are much like a very high cocoa content chocolate: the flavour doesn’t come through straight away, but it gets stronger as it melts and the taste lingers on your tongue.
+- Taste wise they are much like a bar of high cocoa content chocolate: the flavour doesn’t come through straight away, but it gets stronger as it melts and the taste lingers on your tongue.
 There is a slight smokiness to the nibs and they leave a not unpleasant bitter taste in the mouth.

-- Cacao nibs do not contain sugar.
+- Cocoa nibs do not contain sugar.